dhall-mock/dhall-mock/README.md

 We choose to base our configuration on [Dhall lang](https://github.com/dhall-lang/dhall-lang) for multiple reasons but here are the most important ones :

  - Complete **functional language** - it could be as easy as defining static response as create a set of functions that will generate complex responses and customisation based on inputs.
- - **Typed language** - you can compile and verify your compilation without running dhall-mock server.
+ - **Typed language** - you can compile and verify your configuration without running dhall-mock server.
 As soon as your configuration match the types we are providing it can be integrated.
  - **No side effects** - you use a real programming language with libraries, living ecosystem and could imagine complex configuration pipelines and in the same time coul use any configuration even provided by third party since the langage donesn't provide any way to do side effect on the machine.
  - **We wanted to** - Most importantly, we wanted to use dhall because we like this language and wanted to use it :smile: